 Leadership undoubtedly influences company culture.
 It should be representative of the communities companies serve.
 But often, it’s not.
 LGBTQIA+ people are woefully underrepresented in leadership positions in the American workforce.

-Less than one percent – not even a half a percent – of senior leadership positions at Fortune 500 companies are held by LGBTQIA+ people.
-Less than 2% of elected officials in Congress – ten people in total – identify as LGBTQIA+.
+Less than one percent of senior leadership positions at Fortune 500 companies are held by LGBTQIA+ people.
+Just 2.4% of elected officials in Congress—13 people in total— identify as LGBTQIA+.
 This exclusion of the LGBTQIA+ community from leadership in the workforce is known as a the “rainbow ceiling” or “rainbow glass ceiling.”

 “Members of the LGBTQIA+ community just want to be treated the same and have the same opportunities as others.
 Employers that create opportunities for people from different backgrounds make people that are different feel seen,” says Baldiris.